 Because quality, up-to-date benchmarking data is critical to making informed risk management decisions, we have created a dedicated global benchmarking portal where our colleagues can create custom benchmark reports for you based on the latest available data.
-With new services such as benchmarking analysis via our mobile iMAP platform and risk-adjusted benchmarking, we have the data you need to support your negotiating positions with insurers and make more informed decisions.
+With new services such as benchmarking analysis via our mobile analytical platform and risk-adjusted benchmarking, we have the data you need to support your negotiating positions with insurers and make more informed decisions.

-- Property, including both “all risk” and terrorism coverage.
+- Property, including both all risk and terrorism coverage.

 - Casualty, including auto liability, general liability, workers’ compensation, and umbrella/excess.

 - Financial and professional lines — directors and officers liability, errors and omissions liability, fidelity/crime, fiduciary liability, and employment practices liability.

 - Environmental coverage lines such as pollution legal liability, contractors pollution liability, and remediation.

 In addition to comprehensiveness of data, several factors set our benchmarking services apart: